mahiratmis/image_viewer/README.md

 You can apply zoom in and zoom out operations on images

 # TODO
-Currently new polygons can be added however, it needs to be saved.
+Currently new polygons can be added.
+However, it needs to be saved.
 Its an easy task but currently not needed.